lineality/burn_iso_to_cd_dvd_on_linux_terminal/README.md

 scsibus0: 0,0,0
 ```

 Put the above three numbers into the "NUMBER,NUMBER,NUMBER" part of the format below (see examples below-below), as well as your iso file path and the burn-speed (2-8?)
-Note: faster can be error prone)
+Note: faster may be error prone.

 Run: Put your information into the following command to burn the disk.